Random-typ/RJSON/README.md

 ### Code Blocks
 A code block is usually encased in braces and is only executed if a criteria is met or it is iterated over.
 Code blocks dont have to be closed, however if they are not closed everything after the open brace is part of the block.
+**Also note that the braces are command line arguments which means that they have to be infixed and postfixed(unless the last character) by a space.**
 Example:
 `-exists ( -get author -value )`
 In the example above, first it will be checked wether the selected element exists.